progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The other files are your new packfile and an index.
 The packfile is a single file containing the contents of all the objects that were removed from your filesystem.
 The index is a file that contains offsets into that packfile so you can quickly seek to a specific object.
 What is cool is that although the objects on disk before you ran the `gc` were collectively about 8K in size, the new packfile is only 4K.
 You’ve halved your disk usage by packing your objects.-->

 Die beiden neuen Dateien sind das Packfile und ein Index.
 Das Packfile ist eine einzelne Datei, die die Inhalte all der Dateien umfaßt, die jetzt aus dem Dateisystem entfernt worden sind.
-Der Index ist eine Datei, die auf Positionen von Objekten im Packfile zeigt, so daß Git schneller nach einem bestimmten Objekt suchen kann.
+Der Index ist eine Datei, die auf Positionen von Objekten im Packfile zeigt, sodass Git schneller nach einem bestimmten Objekt suchen kann.
 Obwohl diese Objekte auf der Festplatte ingesamt 12K groß waren, bevor Du `git gc` ausgeführt hast, ist das Packfile jetzt nur 6K groß.
 D.h., Du hast den Platzverbrauch dadurch um die Hälfte reduziert.
 Toll, oder?

 <!--How does Git do this?
 When Git packs objects, it looks for files that are named and sized similarly, and stores just the deltas from one version of the file to the next.
 You can look into the packfile and see what Git did to save space.
 The `git verify-pack` plumbing command allows you to see what was packed up:-->